ZupIT/beagle-docs/content/en/ios/customization/custom-actions/custom-action.md

 ### **Step 3: How to use an action**

-To use the beagle's actions, the component you are going to use just has a parameter of the type `Action`.
+To use the Beagle's actions, the component you are going to use just needs a parameter of the type `Action`.

 Below is an example of how to use it on a button that performs the custom action on the click event: